Ten must-haves in a payment service provider

 An ideal online payment solution lets you avoid this issue by connecting to all major card schemes and alternative payment methods through a single API integration.
 It should also support geo-localization, which displays the most relevant alternative payment methods to customers based on their location, increasing the speed and efficiency of the overall payment process.
 At the same time, it can be of enormous benefit if your PSP has on-the-ground payment experts that'll partner with you to find ways to optimize how you use payment methods to capture more revenues.

-Improves your approval ratio.
+Improves approval ratio

 An approval ratio represents the proportion of your transactions approved by issuing banks (your customer’s bank).
 In other words, if 95 out of 100 of your transactions are approved and successfully processed, your approval ratio would be 95%.
 Depending on the volumes your business processes, even a small uplift could result in a significant revenue increase.